cysouw/diathesis/text/c08_infinitive.md

 However, double accusatives as produced by this diathesis [@next a] can be resolved by optionally changing the new accusative to a *von* prepositional phrase [@next b], or even dropping it altogether, inducing a passive reading with unknown agent [@next c].

 ::: ex
 a.
-Sie lässt mich die Kleider waschen.
+Sie lässt den Mitarbeiter die Kleider waschen.
 b.
-Sie lässt die Kleider von mir waschen.
+Sie lässt die Kleider vom Mitarbeiter waschen.
 c.
 Sie lässt die Kleider waschen. \
    (= Sie sorgt dafür, dass die Kleider gewaschen werden.)
 :::

 This replacement with *von* is impossible with some verbs [@nedjalkov1976: 7] like *ausziehen* 'to take off' [@nnext].
 There might be a relation here to verbs that allow an endoreflexive diathesis ([@sec:reflexive-accusative-drop]), but that has to be investigated further.
+The *vom* replacement also seems to restricted (or maybe even impossible) with verbs that do not have an accusative argument, like *antworten* 'to answer' [@nnext].

 ::: ex
 a.
 Sein Sohn zieht die Jacke aus.
 b.
 Er lässt seinen Sohn die Jacke ausziehen.
-c. ^* Er lässt die Jacke von seinen Sohn ausziehen.
+c. ^* Er lässt die Jacke von seinem Sohn ausziehen.
 :::

-There are various verbs that do not allow for this diathesis [cf. @nedjalkov1976: 17], like *gefallen* 'to like' [@next a,b].

 ::: ex
 a.
-Der Schlitten gefällt dem Jungen.
+Der Lehrer antwortet dem Schüler.
-b. ^* Der Verkäufer lässt den Schlitten dem Jungen gefallen.
+b.
+Der Dekan lässt den Lehrer dem Schüler antworten.
+c. ^^?^ Der Dekan lässt dem Schüler vom Lehrer antworten.
+d. ^^?^ Der Dekan lässt dem Schüler antworten.
 :::

 **Attested Verbs**

 - Almost all verbs, with some exceptions, e.g. *ähneln, bekommen, beschweren, gefallen, interessieren, missfallen, sich befinden, verunglücken*

-### [ –N | NA ] *schicken + Infinitiv* causative (*Direktiv*) {#sec:infinitive-schicken}
+### [ –N | NA ] *schicken + Infinitiv* Causative (*Direktiv*) {#sec:infinitive-schicken}

 The verb *schicken* allows for a construction with an infinitive [@next].
 This diathesis expresses not a direct causation, but more a directive to somebody to do something.
 This diathesis does not invoke the IPP *Ersatzinfinitiv* [@next c].

 ::: ex
 a.
 Er schläft
 b.
 Ich schicke ihn schlafen.
 c.
-Ich habe ihn schlafen geschickt.
+Ich habe ihn schlafen *geschickt*.
 :::

 The meaning of the light verb *schicken* in this diathesis is rather close to the meaning of the full verb *schicken* 'to send' [@next a].
-Yet, the construction with an infinitive is coherent [@next b], so there appears to be a early grammaticalisation here.
-The diathesis with infinitive seems to be restricted to agentive intransitives [@next c,d].
+The diathesis with infinitive seems to be restricted to agentive intransitives [@next b,c].

 ::: ex
 a.
 Ich schicke ihn nach Hause.
-b.
-Es ist bekannt, dass ich ihn schlafen geschickt habe.
-c. ^* Er schickte mich einschlafen.
+b. ^* Er schickte mich einschlafen.
-d. ^* Er schickte mich fallen.
+c. ^* Er schickte mich fallen.
 :::

 There is a frequent sentence structure of *schicken* with the infinitive of the transitive verb *holen* 'to fetch something'.
 Other than this verb there do not appear to be many transitive examples.